Salem Media Group: Xulon Press

 Xulon Press (pronounced "zoo-lon") is a hybrid publisher owned by the Salem Media Group.
 In 2007 it claimed to be "the largest publisher of Christian books in North America", claiming more than 3,900 print-on-demand titles published by 2007.
 As of 2022, the website claimed Xulon Press published over 15,000 unique book titles and that more than a million copies of its books had been printed and sold.
 Its titles are mainly in the categories of Christian living, theology, church growth, discipleship, Bible studies, fiction, poetry, biographies, and others.
 For a fixed fee the press will publish an author's finished manuscript in paperback, hard cover, and electronic form.
 Once published, customers may order the book directly from online retailers, and retailers may order the book through distributors.
 According to their company contact page, the Xulon Press office is located in Maitland, Florida, United States.

 Founded in 2000 by Christian author and publisher Tom Freiling.
 The company was originally incorporated in Virginia in May 2001 and then moved to Florida in May 2002.
 The principal "place of business" was still listed as Fairfax, Virginia until 2005, when the physical address was moved to Longwood, Florida.
 Xulon Press was bought in 2006 and is now a part of Salem Media Group.
 In 2016, Salem Media bought a Minneapolis, Minnesota, US-based self-publishing company Hillcrest Media and merged it with Xulon Press.

 Salem Español Online

 Salem owns a collection of Spanish language sites that provide a variety of Christian and family-friendly resources online.
 A few of those sites are CristoTarjetas.com; ElsitioCristiano.com; BibliaVida.com and LuzMundial.com.

+Salem Media Representatives

+Salem Media Representatives is a subsidiary of Salem Media Group.
+In 2026, an investigation by The Intercept published documents filed under the Foreign Agents Registration Act that reported Salem Media Group executive Brad Parscale directed $500,000 for ads to Salem Media Representatives of behalf of Israel.